dejanfajfar/nanohr/README.md

 I assume that at this point you have all the files from the repository in the **~/.nano** folder.
 Now all that is left to do is to create some sym links and we are done.

 Included in the files is a **.nanorc** file that we have to provide to _nano_.
+The easiest way to do this is to create a symbolic link.
+This is easilly done with

+    ln -s ~/.nano/.nanorc ~/.nanorc

+# Done

+This all we need to do.
+Syntax highlighting should we working now in your nano.

+If you have cloned the repository you can keep up-to-date with the highlighting by doing a simple

+    git pull

+Enjoy.